MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/rich-text-editor-control.md

 The following table describes the different formatting features and functionality options that are available in the rich text editor that you can use in notes and email.

 > [!Note]
 > You can access your browser's context menu by selecting Ctrl + right-click.
 This is useful if you need to use your browser's built-in spellchecker.
-Otherwise, you can right-click to provide contextual formatting for any element you are using.
+Otherwise, you can right-click to provide contextual formatting for any element you are using.<br>
+> An alternative to your browser's built-in spellchecker is the [Microsoft Editor browser extension](https://www.microsoft.com/microsoft-365/microsoft-editor).
+Microsoft Editor works seamlessly with our rich text editor control, and when enabled, provides fast and easy inline grammar and spellcheck capabilities.

 |Icon | Name | Shortcut key | Description |